shalgrim/advent_of_code_2018/notes.md

 - nor can I get PyCharm to stop on the condition that the test is bailing on
 - why doesn't PyCharm do the thing I'm telling it to
 - fine, I think I'm giving up on this...for now...I wish PyCharm would do what it says it does
+- and basecase-6 works it just takes 20 m 45 s =(